ejgolden94/on-belay-api/README.md

 - Methd:`PUT`
 - Accepts JSON
 - Payload: this route requires a payload including any or multiple fields from the `POST` route example
-- Will return an object containing the data of the deleted route as JSON, a message, and a status
+- Will return an object containing the data of the edited route as JSON, a message, and a status

 Delete Route: `https://on-belay-api.herokuapp.com/api/v1/routes/<route_id>`
 - Methd:`DELETE`